OpenAutomationTechnologies/openPOWERLINK_V2/Examples/altera_nios2/no_os/gnu/demo_cn_openmac/readme.txt

 How to import the project into Nios II IDE
 -------------------------------------------

+Requirement: Steps in the previous section "How to build the binary" are completed.

 1. Start the "Nios II IDE"

 2. Select menu "File" -> "Import..."